quangis/transforge/doc/01 Types.md

 As an aside: when you need a type variable, but you don't care how it relates to others, you may use the *wildcard variable* `_`.
 The purpose goes beyond
 convenience: it communicates to the type system that it can always be a sub- and supertype of *anything*.
-(Note that it must be explicitly imported.)
+It must be explicitly imported:

     >>> from transformation_algebra import _
     >>> f = Set(_) ** Int